First things first - act quickly

 Tell your bank and lenders

 You’ll need to tell your banks, lenders or credit card providers to cancel any cards.
 You should also get your accounts secured or blocked if this is needed.

 ActionFraud is the UK’s national reporting centre for fraud and cybercrime.
 You can file a report online or talk to their specialists by calling 0300 123 2040.
 They’ll be able to provide you with assistance on the next steps.

 Get in touch with Cifas - the leaders in fraud prevention

 Cifas offer a ‘Protective Registration’ service which places a warning on your credit report, alongside your personal details.
 This will be visible to banks and lenders when you’re applying for a product or service.
 When banks or lenders see this warning, they’ll use extra security measures to ensure that the application is actually from you, not someone pretending to be you.

 Keep an eye on your ClearScore report

 We generate your report once a week, but you’ll receive regular daily updates based on changes on your Equifax credit report.
 By looking through it regularly, you can spot suspicious activity and take action quickly.
-If you don’t recognise information on your credit report, you can dispute this directly with (our partner credit reference agency).
+If you don’t recognise information on your credit report, you can dispute this with Equifax by using our form.